Telecominfraproject/wlan-cloud-ucentral-deploy/chart/README.md

 ### PostgreSQL storage option for services

-By default, all microservices except RRM service use SQLite as default storage driver, but it is possible to use PostgreSQL for that purpose.
+By default, all microservices use SQLite as default storage driver, but it is possible to use PostgreSQL for that purpose.
 Both [cluster-per-microservice](environment-values/values.openwifi-qa.external-db.yaml) and [cluster per installation](environment-values/values.openwifi-qa.single-external-db.yaml) deployments method may be used.

 ## Environment specific values